Dyalog/APLCourse/docs/basic-syntax-and-arithmetic.md

 	1. The highest daily temperature
 	1. The lowest daily temperature
-	1. The range of (difference between the largest and the smallest) numbers in `nums`
+	1. The range of (difference between the largest and the smallest) temperatures
 	1. Each temperature rounded to the nearest whole number

 	???
 Example "Answers"